awes-io/localization-helper/readme.md

 ### Config Files

-In order to edit the default configuration for this package you may execute:
+In order to edit default configuration you may execute:

 ```
 php artisan vendor:publish --provider="AwesIO\LocalizationHelper\LocalizationHelperServiceProvider"